fingerprintjs/fingerprintjs/readme.md

 ## Contribution

-See the [contribution guidelines](contributing.md) to know how to start a playground, test and build.
+See the [contribution guidelines](contributing.md) to learn how to start a playground, test and build.